wakh/Datasets-manager/code/readme.md

 05/11/2011 11:45:22 AM
 ```

-`\range date union`: this command is used to get all incidents/complaints within a range of dates in the two datasets ERI and ServiceRequests
+`\range date union`: this command is used to get all incidents/complaints within a range of dates in the two datasets ERI and ServiceRequests.
 Usage:
 ```
 [Input Date as MM/DD/YYYY HH:MI:SS AM.]